 Some defendants frustrate the process by deliberately failing to comply with court-issued directions.
-This forces the claimant to apply for an Unless Order, which declares that unless the defendant complies by a particular date; their case is liable to be struck out of court.
-Unless Orders sometimes backfire because even if a litigant wins or successfully defends a claim; the courts may order them to pay all the costs as they were the non-compliant party.
+This forces the claimant to apply for an Unless Order, which declares that unless the defendant complies by a particular date, their case is liable to be struck out of court.
+Unless Orders sometimes backfire because even if a litigant wins or successfully defends a claim, the courts may order them to pay all costs as they were the non-compliant party.

 Moreover, it's become conventional that when the claimant tries to collect payment, they discover the debtor company has collapsed and reconstituted elsewhere.
 Consequently, claimants often prefer to chase overdue debts by issuing a winding-up petition because this action is swifter than the County Court process.